-The DA Form 67-9, Officer Evaluation Report and DA Form 67-9-1, OER Support Form are the key forms in the officer evaluation process.
+DA Form 67-9, Officer Evaluation Report, and DA Form 67-9-1, OER Support Form, are the key forms in the officer evaluation process.
 The DA 67-9 is prepared by the rating chain and is forwarded to the HQDA to provide all necessary information about the officer.
 The DA 67-9-1 supports this form.
 Being partially filled by the officer, it evaluates the understanding of duties and assesses the officer’s ability to evaluate their own performance.

-The 67-9 Series also includes the DA Form 67-9-1A or Developmental Support Form, which is mandatory when evaluating junior officers.
+The 67-9 Series also includes DA Form 67-9-1A, Developmental Support Form, which is mandatory when evaluating junior officers.
 It is filed by the rating chain as the result of personal counseling and includes a developmental plan to help the officer transfer into their Army career.

-The DA 67-10 Series serves the same purpose, but is more diverse adding new parameters to the already existing achievements criteria.
-Same as the DA 67-9 forms, the new series provides the HQDA with key information on the officer being evaluated.
+The DA 67-10 Series serves the same purpose but is more diverse adding new parameters to the criteria of the already existing achievement.
+Same as the DA 67-9 Forms, the new series provides the HQDA with key information on the officer being evaluated.
 This series includes five separate forms:

 - DA Form 67-10-1, Company Grade Plate (O1-O3; WO1-CW2) Officer Evaluation Report;